LGBTQ rights in Finland: Access to healthcare

-In 2020, Finland overhauled its treatment standards for transgender adults to prioritize "psychosocial therapy", with medical transition only being allowed in the event that "the dysphoria associated with gender identity is persistent (> 2 years), that the person can consistently describe how the dysphoria is harmful to them in everyday situations and that it can be reliably established that the dysphoria is detrimental to their social life or professional career or causes significant suffering".
-Finland also issued new guidelines for the treatment of transgender youth, defined as until age 25, stating that "the first-line intervention for gender variance during childhood and adolescent years is psychosocial support and, as necessary, gender-explorative therapy and treatment for comorbid psychiatric disorders" and that medical intervention can only be given on a "case-by-case basis".
-All of the above regulations for both minors and adults are currently counter to the best practice recommendations set forth in the World Professional Association of Transgender Health's Standards of Care Version 8.
+In 2020, the Council for Choices in Health Care released new guidelines which prioritized "psychosocial therapy" over medical transition for both adults and youth (defined as under 25).
+However, these guidelines are a recommendation, not a mandate.
+The Council for Choices in Health Care allows the use of puberty blockers in transgender children after a case-by-case assessment if there are no medical contraindications and they also recommended that cross sex hormones be considered for transgender minors "if it can be ascertained that their identity as the other sex is of a permanent nature and causes severe dysphoria."
+Transgender minors in Finland can still access gender-affirming care at one of the country's two centralized gender identity units for minors.

 A survey conducted by Seta found that over 40% of trans respondents were entirely unable to access the care they needed, with the majority of respondents reporting extended waiting times for care.

 Blood donation

 In Finland, as in many other countries, gay and bisexual men were previously not allowed to donate blood.
 In December 2013, the Finnish Medicines Agency changed its rules on blood donations, repealing a permanent ban for men who have sex with men (MSM) and setting a one-year deferral period.

 In 2021, the deferral period was shortened to 4 months.
+Since December 2023, there is no extra deferral period for MSM.